Czechia

 Total births

-In 2024, the number of total births in Czech Republic reached 84,311, marking a decrease of 6,814 from the previous year, 2023.
-Births have shown a downward trend over the last five years, with an average annual count of 99,729 during that period.
-When compared to the 1970s average of 175,342 births, the current figures reflect a decline of 91,031 births, which represents a 51.9% reduction.
+In 2024, the total number of births in Czech Republic reached 84,311, marking a decrease of 6,814 from the previous year.
+During the last five years, births have been on a declining trend, with an average annual figure of 99,729.
+When compared to the 1970s average of 175,342 births, the current numbers are significantly lower by 91,031, representing a 51.9% reduction.

 | Year | Births | Year | Births |